Hossein Ali Mirza: Rule in Fars

 Ali Mirza appointed Cheragh Ali Khan Navai, a loyal servant to Fath-Ali Shah and commander of 800 to 1000 musketeers from Nur, Mazandaran, as his vizier.
-Cheragh Ali, regarded as the ablest from the Prince-Governor's ten viziers, served for Ali Mirza until his recall in 1805 as a result of various charges made by the people of Fars against him.
+Cheragh Ali, regarded as the ablest of the Prince-Governor's ten viziers, served for Ali Mirza until his recall in 1805 as a result of various charges made by the people of Fars against him.
 He was replaced by Naser Allah Khan Qaraguzlu, who was dismissed in 1808.

-The next vizier, Mohammad Nabi Khan, increased the price of bread in Shiraz; this led to a massive riot and an appeal by the rioters to a Shaykh al-Islām of Fars who issued a fatwa ordering the killing of Nabi Khan's most notorious extortioner, Mirza Hadi Fasai. the revolt was calmed when Ali Mirza ordered the price of bread brought down, the bakers getting bastinadoed.
+The next vizier, Mohammad Nabi Khan, increased the price of bread in Shiraz; this led to a massive riot and an appeal by the rioters to a Shaykh al-Islām of Fars who issued a fatwa ordering the killing of Nabi Khan's most notorious extortioner, Mirza Hadi Fasai.
+The revolt was calmed when Ali Mirza ordered the price of bread brought down, the bakers getting bastinadoed.
 Shortly afterwards, Hajji Mohammad Hossein Khan Amin al-Dowla, a Mostowfi ol-Mamalek (treasurer), came to Shiraz to investigate the provincial finances.
 Nabi Khan was dismissed, tortured and his wealth confiscated.
 Over time Amin al-Dawla's influence increased to the extent that he secured Ali Akbar Qawam al-Mulk's appointment as Mayor (Kalantar) of Shiraz, over Ali Mirza's opposition.

 In his 20s, Ali Mirza's authority increased, and he independently made an agreement with the East India Company, though he was less interested in governing than playing chovgan (polo).
 He was indifferent to the safety of his subjects; his palace was well-protected, but the city walls were broken and there was no encircling ditch.

 Along with Mazandarani musketeers, Ali Mirza had troops of common tribes including Khamseh, but they were not always loyal.
 For example, Wali Khan Mamassani and his men robbed travellers on the roads throughout Fars even though he had an alliance through marriage between his daughter and Ali Mirza's son, Timur Mirza.
 Shiraz was beset by high taxes, poor public safety, and fatwas from Ulama that caused a large amount of violence against Jews.
 Meanwhile, Ali Mirza increased his influence in the Persian Gulf; he was effectively independent from the government of Hajji Mohammad Hossein Isfahani and negotiated to rent Bushehr ports to the British.
 In 1827 he had a conflict with Oman which ended peacefully.

 By 1830, discontent with his rule had weakened his authority, and the Khans of Dashtestan demanded more power in Fars and openly defied him.
 Their rebellion was not meant to depose Hossein Ali Khan, but to restore the power of those khans that had had influence during Hajji Ebrahim Shirazi's administration.
 Ali Mirza sent troops to stop the rebels, but those defied him, too.
 To stay in power, he asked for British aid.
 The rebels were defeated by British troops, the khans lost all of their power, and Ali Mirza gained full control of Fars.